jennyd77/WorkSiteSafety/README.md

 Follow the instructions provided at: https://docs.aws.amazon.com/deeplens/latest/dg/deeplens-inference-lambda-create.html and create a function called "deeplens-hardhat-detection"<br/>
 Note: ensure you copy the greengrass-hello-world blueprint as this includes libraries that are required

-* Replace all code with the code provided in the file "greengrassHHdetect.py"<br/>
+* Replace all code in the file "greengrassHelloWorld.py" with the code provided in the file "greengrassHHdetect.py"<br/>
-* In your Lambda environment, change the name of your python function to "greengrassHHdetect.py"<br/>
+* In your Lambda environment, change the name of your python function from "greengrassHelloWorld.py" to "greengrassHHdetect.py"<br/>
 * Ensure that the Lambda function handler is specified as "greengrassHHdetect.function_handler"<br/>

 Save your function<br/>